 - You No Take Candle: Pagans, on the other hand, have a unique tribal-ish dialect to their speech, using "bes" for "is" and other "to be" permutations and frequently attaching the suffix "-sy" to the end of words.

 In addition, the Game Mods mentioned above contain tropes not seen or as prevalent as in the main games.
 These include:

-Wide Open Sandbox: The individual levels are very conducive to wasting time playing around and trying to find routes into every nook and cranny, and have plenty of rewards (both treasure and interesting easter eggs such as hidden dialogues) for doing so.
-Officially invoked in the third game, where the city itself is a Hub Level that you can sneak around exploring and robbing people between missions.
+- Wide Open Sandbox: The individual levels are very conducive to wasting time playing around and trying to find routes into every nook and cranny, and have plenty of rewards (both treasure and interesting easter eggs such as hidden dialogues) for doing so.

 - Would Not Shoot a Civilian: While in the main game this only applies on "hard" or "expert", many fan missions make you auto fail if you kill an unarmed NPC by default.